user-T5MvQ7Hg9q/reQu3Hz230/worldbuilding projects/The Ecologist/🦠 orgamisms/🦐 Phyllophoridae.md

   - Aurecaris aureus
   - Common Grazer
 ---
-An animal with slow locomotion, in obligate mutualistic endosymbiosis with [[🌱 Chrysalga polymorpha|Chrysalga polymorpha]].
+An animal with slow to moderate locomotion, in mutualistic endosymbiosis with [[🌱 Chrysalga polymorpha|Chrysalga polymorpha]].
 The algae live within the transparent outer layer of its skin.
 Can enter a state of suspended animation in harsh conditions to protect itself and C. Polymorpha.
-### Aurecaris
+## Aurecaris
 - **Type species:** *A. aureus*
 - **Common name:** *Golden Grazer*